Master of Science in Technical Communication

 Electronic portfolios: submit all of the required components below on a CD, DVD, or flash drive.
 These components can consist of Word or PDF files, web pages, and other media appropriate to the documentation project.
 [If you need to email it, please send it to the degree coordinator.]

 Submission deadline: Last regular CLASS DAY of the semester.
 Deliver your portfolio to the English Department in S1045.

 The portfolio is assessed on a satisfactory/unsatisfactory basis by one or more of the graduate faculty.
 A grade of unsatisfactory will prevent you from earning your degree and will entail a revision and resubmission process.

 - c.
 Five projects *, each of which must demonstrate at least one of the learning objectives below.
 EACH outcome must be demonstrated by at least one of the five projects, but projects may address more than one objective.

-- Documentation production and project management - Writing, editing, and delivery of documents in the various print and electronic genres of professional communication.
+- Documentation production and project management - Write and edit communication management related documents in print and electronic genres

-- Ethical and global awareness - Analyzing the ethical and global implications of professional communication.
+- Ethical and global awareness - Analyze multicultural implications of professional communication

 *If you include an editing project, be sure to include the “before” and “after” versions.

 - d.
 Five cover statements - for each project.
 Each cover statement should be in memo format and include the following information: